Art at Risk

 The documentation of the public presentations and discussions of the conference Art at Risk are now online!
 Get an impression of the topics and the variety of views and positions.

 The next Jour Fixe will be taking place on Wednesday, 17th June, 20h, Lindenbachstr.
 21, 8006 Zürich.

-artasfoundation invites you every 3rd Wednesday of the month to its regular meeting Four Fixe in order to discuss ongoing projects as well as answer questions raised by the work or relevant political developments.
+artasfoundation invites you to its regular meeting Jour Fixe every 3rd Wednesday of the month in order to discuss ongoing projects as well as answer questions raised by the work or relevant political developments.

 No registration necessary!
 If you wish to be informed each month about the agenda, please sign up on our e-mail distribution list here.

 Yes, we are working, even though the borders are currently closed.
 This does not stand in the way of our connection and solidarity!
 After all, the corona crisis has once again confirmed how closely the entire world community is interwoven and how much we depend on each other.
 What the singer Mani Matter once sang in Swiss German has now become a bodily experience: ‘Dene wos guet geit, giengs besser, giengs dene besser, wos weniger guet geit.’
 (Those who are well would be better off if those who are less well were better off.)

 Although the spread of coronavirus in the countries where we are mostly active has so far been somewhat limited – Armenia and Georgia, including Abkhazia*, which is not controlled by Georgia, have reacted quickly and imposed rather strict lockdowns – the fragile economy of these regions, their emerging tourist sector and the fight against widespread poverty will certainly be weakened by the pandemic.
 Whilst countries as Switzerland have insurance policies for unemployment or state supported short-time work, our friends and project partners in the South Caucasus report about furloughs, widespread layoffs and a return to a subsistence economy.